inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_domain_names.md

 : **Field**: `distribution_hosted_zone_id`

 `endpoint_configurations`
-: The endpoint configuration of this DomainName showing the endpoint types of the domain name.
+: The endpoint configuration of the domain name showing the endpoint types of the domain name.

 : **Field**: `endpoint_configuration`

 `domain_name_statuses`
-: The status of the DomainName migration.
+: The status of the domain name migration.
 The valid values are `AVAILABLE` and `UPDATING`.
 If the status is `UPDATING`, the domain cannot be modified further until the existing operation is complete.
 If it is `AVAILABLE`, the domain can be updated.

 : **Field**: `domain_name_status`

 `domain_name_status_messages`
-: An optional text message containing detailed information about the status of the DomainName migration.
+: An optional text message containing detailed information about the status of the domain name migration.

 : **Field**: `domain_name_status_message`